World leaders warn China and North Korea on nukes as Ukraine's Zelenskyy travels to G7 summit

 The G7 includes Japan, the United States, the United Kingdom, France, Germany, Canada and Italy, as well as the European Union.

-Associated Press writers Josh Boak, Elaine Kurtenbach and Mari Yamaguchi in Hiroshima, Hanna Arhirova in Kyiv, Ukraine, and Fatima Hussein in Washington contributed to this report.
+Associated Press writers Josh Boak, Elaine Kurtenbach and Mari Yamaguchi in Hiroshima contributed to this report.

 Credit: AP